ArhanChaudhary/qter/README.md

 <img src="media/State One.png" width="33%" alt="A Rubik's cube after performing U"/>

 Now, let's call this state "one".
-Since applying the algorithm `U` transitioned the cube from state "zero" to state "one", perhaps applying "U" _again_ could transition us from state "one" to state "two":
+Since applying the algorithm `U` transitioned the cube from state "zero" to state "one", perhaps applying `U` _again_ could transition us from state "one" to state "two":

 <img src="media/State Two.png" width="33%" alt="A Rubik's cube after performing U U"/>